Skip to main content

 – Community advocate

 The E-W Framework offers 20 essential questions as a starting point for conversations around data and equity.
 Each question can be mapped back to framework indicators of individual outcomes and milestones as well as system conditions.
-Some questions may receive more or less attention in a specific community depending on local priorities and needs, but all 20 are critical for understanding disparities along the pre-K-to-workforce continuum and guiding action to ensure all individuals can achieve economic mobility and security.
+Some questions may receive more or less attention in a specific community depending on local priorities and needs, but all of them are critical for understanding disparities along the pre-K-to-workforce continuum and guiding action to ensure all individuals can achieve economic mobility and security.

 The framework’s essential questions can help system leaders identify opportunities to gain greater insights from the data they already have (for example, by linking data across systems or creating new data dashboards or reports to help answer essential questions) and identify new data they may need to collect to shed light on critical issues.
 The questions can also help system leaders and other actors track trends in localities over time and track which schools and institutions are serving their students well—and which are not—to better understand how to address disparities and improve student outcomes.
 To spark meaningful action, data used to answer these questions should be disaggregated by race, income, gender, and other characteristics to reveal disparities that may be masked when data are viewed in aggregate or as a combined total.
 Our Essential Questions Guide can support anyone interested in taking an essential questions-based approach within their education or workforce organization or network.